 Mediation is a quicker and cheaper way to resolve disputes.
 It involves couples working through their differences with the aid of a trained and accredited mediator to reach their own informed decisions on all or some of the issues arising out of their separation.
 For example, how to split assets or how to share the care of their child/ren, rather than giving over the decision-making power to a judge or bench of Magistrates.

 Since launch of the scheme, more than 4,400 vouchers have already been used.
 Initial research from the FMC, who run the scheme, shows promising results.
 From the first 2,000 cases using the vouchers, more than three-quarters (77 percent) reached either a whole or partial agreement outside of court.
 Nearly half (49 percent) said they would not have considered mediation if the voucher had not been on offer.

 The extension of the scheme bodes well with the new 'no-fault divorce' coming into fruition on 6 April 2022 that ends the toxic 'blame game' which used to end up pitching one party against the other.
 The new blameless divorce laws will help separating couples have amicable divorces.
 This will serve them, their children and future generations better allowing for healthier, happier lives post separation and divorce.

-If you are curious about how mediation can help support you and your family through separation and/or divorce, you may wish to consider our FAQs page and/or book in a Free Discovery Call via are services page.
+If you are curious about how holistic family mediation can help support you and your family through separation and/or divorce, you may wish to consider our FAQs page and/or book in a Free Discovery Call via are services page.